Wildland Fire Academy

 meets the standards set forth by the National Wildfire Coordinating Group (NWCG).

-Participants needed to register no later than February 28.
-Registration fee was a non-refundable $35 per student, payable by credit card or check (checks payable to SD Dept of Public Safety and mailed to Tamara Dierks, SD Wildland Fire, 3305 W South St, Rapid City SD 57702 or brought to the first day of class.
+Participants need to register no later than March 6.
+The registration fee is a non-refundable $35 per student, payable by credit card or check (checks payable to SD Dept of Public Safety and mailed to Tamara Dierks, SD Wildland Fire, 3305 W South St, Rapid City SD 57702 or brought to the first day of class.

-- No meals were provided with this training, but the area had a variety of food options including fast food and sit-down restaurants.
+- No meals are provided with this training, but the area had a variety of food options including fast food and sit-down restaurants.

 - Students needed to attend the entire class to receive credit.
 No exceptions made.

-- Students had to provide all wildland PPE to participate in field exercises: hard hat, eye protection, leather gloves, Nomex shirt/pants, fire shelter, line gear (if available), and boots.
+- Students must provide all wildland PPE to participate in field exercises: hard hat, eye protection, leather gloves, Nomex shirt/pants, fire shelter, line gear (if available), and boots.

-- Classes began at 0800 (Central Time Zone) on their respective days where listed in the class schedule.
+- Classes begin at 0800 (Central Time Zone) on their respective days where listed in the class schedule.

 - Thank you to the agencies and individuals that help ensure the academy's growth and success each year.

-SD Wildland Fire will continue to concentrate our class offerings on those that help with up-ward growth in wildland fire.
-We also provide great filler courses that aren't required for qualifications but will help you become a better firefighter such as L280 - Followership to Leadership.
-I hope to see you at some trainings this winter season and have a safe 2025 fire season!
+SD Wildland Fire will continue to concentrate our class offerings on those that help with upward growth in qualifications.
+Thankfully, NWCG is finally updating the 15-20 year old course curriculums and you will see many of those at the academy this year including L280, S219, and S290.
+I hope to see you at some trainings this winter season and have a safe 2026 fire season!

 Sincerely,